-There’s lots of ways to get more out of Chrome.
+There are lots of ways to get more out of Chrome.
+Below, we put together nine of our favorites.

 We’ll also include how to open Chrome’s experimental settings, known as Flags, and how to reset Chrome to default if you want to start over.